blackbhc/refactor/development-manual/development.md

 #### APIs

 - `ini_parser(std::string path_to_file)`: the constructor of the class, which will read the parameter file with the given path.
 - `ini_parser::get_xxx()`: the function to extract the value of a key in the parameter file.
-Support to get boolean, number, string, and vector of number and string.
+Support to get boolean, int, double, string, and vector of int, double and string.
 - `ini_parser::has()`: check whether a key exist in the parameter file.
 - structure `para`: the structure to store the value of parameters, and read the parameter file based on the `ini_parser` class.
   - member prefix indicates their section in the parameter file: `gb` for the global section, `pre` for the pre-process section, `md` for the model section, `ptc` for the particle section, `orb` for the orbit section, `grp` for the group section and `post` for the post-process section.
+  - constructor: with a reference to a created `ini_parser` object, then update the value of the parameters based on the parameter file (with hard code, the ugly but fast way).

 #### Implementation details